 Things to Know Before You Go

-Here are some tips to make your visit to the Museum easier and more enjoyable.
-Staff are also available to answer your questions at either of the Museum’s two Welcome Desks.
+Here are some tips to make your visit to the museum easier and more enjoyable.

-Get through security in a breeze by reviewing the Museum's security policies.
-Note: visitors carrying prohibited items will not be allowed inside the Museum.
+Get through security in a breeze by reviewing the museum's security policies.
+Visitors carrying prohibited items will not be allowed inside the museum.